 Hanushek and Woessmann (2011) and Woessmann (2016) note that successful school systems often couple school autonomy with accountability through exit exams.
-In a previous edition of this Handbook, Epple et al. (2016) provide evidence on the beneficial effects of autonomous US charter schools, and explore the puzzle of why such schools are effective.^{ah} Arguably, the particular policies associated with charter schools, such as a "no excuses" mindset of high expectations of student behavior and strong staff commitment, are crucial to achieving positive long run effects (Dobbie and Fryer, 2020).
-Fryer (2014) shows that similar measures have been effective in traditional US public schools, pointing to a bundle of policies in Houston that raised math test scores by 15% to 18% of a standard deviation.^{ai} Evidence from autonomous English academies meanwhile indicates that while school autonomy is an effective policy prescription in low-performing schools in disadvantaged areas, it has limited effects as a general school reform (Eyles and Machin, 2019; Eyles et al., 2018).
+In a previous edition of this Handbook, Epple, Romano, and Zimmer (2016) provide evidence on the beneficial effects of autonomous US charter schools, and explore the puzzle of why such schools are effective.
+Arguably, the particular policies associated with charter schools, such as a "no excuses" mindset of high expectations of student behavior and strong staff commitment, are crucial to achieving positive long run effects (Dobbie and Fryer Jr 2020).
+Fryer Jr (2014) shows that similar measures have been effective in traditional US public schools, pointing to a bundle of policies in Houston that raised math test scores by 15 to 18 percent of a standard deviation.
+Evidence from autonomous English academies meanwhile indicates that while school autonomy is an effective policy prescription in low-performing schools in disadvantaged areas, it has limited effects as a general school reform (Eyles and Machin 2019, Eyles, Machin, and

-^{ah}Examples of autonomous schools are charter schools in the United States (including Knowledge is Power of KIP), Swedish free schools, and English academies.
+&lt;sup>34Examples of autonomous schools are charter schools in the United States (including Knowledge is Power of KIP), Swedish free schools, and English academies.
 All of these schools operate outside local government guidance, and often have distinct pedagogical philosophies.